We don’t get sunshine often, but when we do, these summer pub crawls come into their own…

 From Minster to art space

-Let’s start with one of the city’s newest beer gardens.
-Lamb & Flag has a massive outdoor space with a stunning view of Leeds Minster – they also have a lip-smacking selection of beers, this is a Leeds brewery pub after all.
+Let’s start with Lamb & Flag.
+It has a massive outdoor space with a stunning view of Leeds Minster – they also have a lip-smacking selection of beers, including the best of Leeds brewery’s collection.
 But this is just one stop on the crawl.
 Next up is a pub that comes into its own in summer.
 Calls Landing has the sun from midday right through to the evening, with a tasty line-up behind the bar, whether you’re into beer or spirits.

 From Merrion Street to The Headrow